-The group agreed that we need to finish walking through the comment Table (see Appendix C) since this will help scope our current direction with review and improvement of the WET FoPT Table for use by both the laboratories and the AB's.
+The group finish walking through the comment Table (see Appendix C) since this will help scope our current direction with review and improvement of the WET FoPT Table for use by both the laboratories and the AB's.
+The completed comments are attached for review and discussion by this subcommittee.

-Our next teleconference will return to the regular meeting time of April 13th at 1:00pm EDT.
+Our next teleconference will return to the regular meeting time of June 8th at 1:00pm EDT.